 - Grants - Public entities including local governments, quasi government agencies and nonprofits (501c3) are eligible for grant funding in the Cleaner Commonwealth Fund.

-- Loans - Both public and private entities, including nonprofits, are eligible to apply for loans from the fund.
+- Loans - Public, including nonprofits, are eligible to apply for loans from the fund.

 Site eligibility closely follows federal EPA brownfield grant requirements.
 Properties purchased by an entity that adhered to the All Appropriate Inquiries (AAI) assessment rules and had an AAI performed no longer than six months prior to purchase of the property are potentially eligible for funding.
 The owner cannot be a responsible party.